essentialkaos/bibop/COOKBOOK.md

 ##### `not-empty-directory`

-Checks if directory is not empty.
+Check if directory is not empty.

 **Syntax:** `empty-directory <path>`